danjunipero/weak-tie-opp-structure/README.md

 ```
 *Console output from the same run on Gracia.*

 **Purpose.** This repo contains the prototype Python script for my proposed Master’s dissertation.
 This project investigates whether the physical design of a neighbourhood structurally supports or inhibits the formation and maintenance of ‘weak-tie’ social networks.
-This script is the quantitative aspect of this research, using OpenStreetMap data for a given neighbourhood it calculates novel metrics that measure what I’m calling ‘Weak-Tie Opportunity Structure’.
+This script is the quantitative aspect of this research, using OpenStreetMap data for a given neighbourhood it calculates metrics that measure what I’m calling ‘Weak-Tie Opportunity Structure’.

 This model draws from two key theorists: